 - Thousands of individual Californians have done the same through phone calls to their representatives.

-- We urge all Californians to call, write, and meet with their state Assemblymembers and Senators to demand they introduce legislation to repeal the Utility Tax.
+- We urge all Californians to call, write, and meet with their state Assemblymembers and Senators to demand they co-author and pass AB 1999.

-- Last year, at the last minute and without any public discussion, the California Legislature passed AB 205, a large “budget trailer bill” that included a little-noticed provision for a Utility Tax.
+- In 2022, at the last minute and without any public discussion, the California Legislature passed AB 205, a large “budget trailer bill” that included a little-noticed provision for a Utility Tax.
 Here is how each legislator voted.

 - AB 205 removed the existing $10 per month cap on Utility Taxes and mandated that a Utility Tax be imposed on all ratepayers.
 This new Utility Tax will have unlimited potential to grow.

 - This Utility Tax would apply to all residential ratepayers of PG&E, SoCal Edison, and SDG&E, including customers of CCAs.

 - AB 205 requires the Utility Tax to be based on income.

 Note: The utilities and regulators refer to this as a “fixed charge”.
 We’re calling it a “Utility Tax” because it both fits the dictionary definition of a tax and is more straightforward.

 - The CA Public Utilities Commission (CPUC) is now deciding what the Utility Tax should be.
 They will make a final decision around June 2024.
 They refuse to hold public hearings on this issue.

 - The Utilities and other aligned organizations have proposed that the CPUC adopt the highest Utility Tax in the country—$30 to $70 per month.